-Courses may be dropped, via the Portal or a drop slip, without charge through the fourth day of classes at 5 p.m. for the fall and spring semesters.
-During other terms, courses may be dropped through the first day of class.
-After this time, a drop slip must be submitted to the Office of the Registrar.
+Courses may be dropped at will through the fourth day of classes at 5 p.m. for the fall and spring semesters.
+During other terms, courses may be dropped at will through the first day of class.
+After this time, a drop request must be completed on the portal.
 Courses may be dropped with no grade after this period until the final date to drop a course without a grade.
 After this date, courses may still be dropped with a W (withdrawal), until the final date to drop with a W. A W has no effect on the GPA but does appear on the transcript.